oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 - Client-side active content, including all Java and Flash content, is blocked on all Windows 10 devices.
 - Microsoft Defender for Endpoint blocks specific web categories which are maintained by Microsoft.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for all gateway configurations relating to web content filtering.
+- The organisation is responsible for all gateway configurations relating to web content filtering.

 ### Content filtering